mbalindaba01/api-creation-workshop/secure-your-api.md

 Create the token by creating it [online here](https://jwt.io/).

 Use the created token in your app using by decoding it with [jswonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
-Use the default encryption & the same secret to encode sign & decode.ß
+Use the default encryption & the same secret to encode sign & decode.

 The token should expire after 24 hours.